 The wind farm simulation model consists of a stochastic wind field generator, dynamic wake model (dynamic FarmFlow), model of the wind turbines' yaw systemsmodel, and dynamic robust AWC.
-A block scheme of the simulation model is given in
+A block scheme of the simulation model is given in Fig. 1.

-- 150 Fig. 1.
 The, in which the four mentioned main components have been clearly indicated.
 The yaw models and the dynamic robust AWC are implemented in a dynamic link library (DLL), which is called by the dynamic FarmFlow code at each simulation step.
 The different line colors are meant to indicate different sample times.
-The base sampling rate (black lines) is set by the wind field time series (typically 0.1Hz 0.1 Hz or slower).
-The yaw model operates at faster sampling rates (green lines) to enable realistic modelling of the yaw motion (e.g. 1Hz 1Hz), which is important to assess the impact of AWC on the yaw duty.
-The - 155 actual simulation model has a much more extensive interface between the wake model and the AWC algorithm enabling a wide range of possible future applications, but is visualized here in a simplified way, sufficient for the present discussion.
+The base sampling rate (black lines) is set by the wind field time series (typically 0.1 Hz or slower).
+The yaw model operates at faster sampling rates (green lines) to enable realistic modelling of the yaw motion (e.g. 1Hz1 Hz), which is important to assess the impact of AWC on the yaw duty.

+This is achieved by superimposing higher frequency noise to the wind directions coming from the wake model.
+The actual simulation model has a much more extensive interface between the wake model and the AWC algorithm enabling a wide range of possible future applications, but is visualized here in a simplified way, sufficient for the present discussion.
 Finally, part of the AWC algorithm may operate at slower sampling rates (red lines).
 The main components are explained separately in more detail in the remainder of this section.